Calvin Kattar: Background

 The son of James and Sandra Kattar, Calvin was born and raised in Methuen, Massachusetts.
+He has Lebanese ancestry.
+His family runs a golf course.
 He has two brothers and a sister.
 After initiating in the sport in ninth grade, Kattar was a standout wrestler at Methuen High School, being ranked as high as eighth in the state (160 pounds) and placing fifth at the Division I MIAA state championships as a senior in 2006.
 After graduating, he was unsure whether he should wrestle in college or not, and ended up opting to pursue a career in mixed martial arts.
 He went on to earn an associate degree at Middlesex Community College.
 In an interview, Kattar expressed that he got a chance to train with Nick and Nate Diaz when he was 19 years old, and how that influenced his way of training, stating:

 Mixed martial arts career

 Kattar won eight consecutive bouts and was unbeaten in over seven years competing on the regional circuit primarily in his native New England prior to his UFC career.